planet5D was born when the Canon EOS 5D Mark II was announced and initially, we covered mainly “DSLR video”.

 I am not sponsored by Canon or any other camera manufacturer – tho if they’re willing to send me a ton of money, I’d consider it!

-I do make a point to disclose these relationships and exchanges at the bottom of every post – sometimes I forget so if you’re curious, drop me a note
+I do make a point to disclose these relationships and exchanges at the bottom of most posts – sometimes I forget so if you’re curious, drop me a note